Do you want to learn how to crochet a granny square? Even though granny squares look complicated, they’re actually quite easy to make!

 Granny Square Variations

 There are, quite literally, hundreds of granny square variations.
-You can make classic granny squares, solid granny squares, solid granny squares with no gaps, flower granny squares – even granny hexagons!
+You can make classic granny squares, solid granny squares, solid granny squares with no gaps, sunburst granny squares – even granny hexagons!

 But in this tutorial, I’ll show you the classic version made from 4 rounds of double crochet clusters worked into chain spaces.